What's Inside?

 Filipino professionals do their homework.
 Before they even click “Apply,” they’re already checking your Glassdoor reviews, LinkedIn presence, website, and even asking peers in their network.
 In a digital-first job market, your reputation isn’t optional—it’s your front door.

-LinkedIn’s Talent Trends Report notes that 75% of job seekers research company reputation and culture before applying—and this trend is even more pronounced in emerging markets like the Philippines, where word-of-mouth and peer recommendations carry serious weight.
+Recent 2025 reports on job seeker behavior show that 83% of candidates research company reviews and reputation before applying.
+This trend is even more pronounced in the Philippines, where word-of-mouth and peer recommendations carry serious weight.

 And it’s not just about salary.
 Filipino candidates care about the bigger picture: